Azure/AppService/_posts/2025-02-15-Announcing-Network-Security-Perimeter-Preview.md

 ## Introduction

 In App Service we are starting to roll out support for Network Security Perimeter (NSP).
-We are early in the process but wanted to give you a change to evaluate early with a public preview.
+We are early in the process but wanted to give you a chance to evaluate with a public preview.
 This blog will give you details of what to expect when you enroll your App Service apps in NSP and understand the limitations and some of the current implications in Azure portal.

 Network Security Perimeter is mainly an identity based security enforcement using Managed Identity (MI).
-When an Azure service is part of a security perimeter and are calling other PaaS services, it will generate a MI token and augment it with the associated NSP profile.
+When an Azure service is part of a security perimeter and are calling other PaaS services, it will generate a managed identity token and augment it with the associated NSP profile.
 The target service will then inspect the incoming token and use the NSP profile to determine (based on the rules configured) if access is allowed.

 Because App Service is hosting your code, we are not able to ensure that the additional claim is added to every interaction with other PaaS services and this part of NSP (subscription-based inbound rules) is therefore not supported on App Service.
 We do support IP-based inbound rules since this is good old network isolation.
-There are some limitations though to what NSP rules support compared to the Resource rules (access restrictions) built in to App Service.
+There are some limitations though to what NSP rules support compared to the Resource rules (App Service native access restrictions).

-Again, because App Service is running your code, we cannot enforce all aspects of outbound traffic and cannot guarantee that we can block calls to a specific FQDN address (e.g. `www.contoso.com`).
+Again, because App Service is running your code, we also cannot enforce all aspects of outbound traffic and cannot guarantee that we can block calls to a specific FQDN address (e.g. `www.contoso.com`).
 NSP outbound FQDN rules are therefore not in effect when associated with an App Service app.
-Outbound, your secure network connectivity should still be through private endpoints on the dependent resources.
+Outbound, your secure connectivity should still be through network isolation and private endpoints on the dependent resources.

 What we do instead when you associate an App Service app with an NSP profile and enforce the profile is to force all traffic to the virtual network and a virtual network integration is mandatory when using NSP.
 We will also block incoming traffic and allow only what is allowed through the IP-based inbound rules (or through private endpoints).